JFrye2Fly/Incident-Response-Remote-Code-Execution-in-Splunk-Enterprise/README.md

 When searching the Source IP address on Virus Total this is what we find:

-This IP address is a Chinese IP address associate with Phishing attacks:
+- **This IP address is a Chinese IP address associate with Phishing attacks**

 **Shell.sh, Shell.xsl and shell.zip are all common files used by this IP:**

-Let’s Check out the Splunk Enterprise Server to see the scope of the Damage by this malicious URL request
+<h2> Let’s Check out the Splunk Enterprise Server to see the scope of the Damage by this malicious URL request </h2>

-I downloaded the malicious file to my computer and grabbed the Sha256 Hash…
+****I downloaded the malicious file to my computer and grabbed the Sha256 Hash… ****

 Let’s see what VirusTotal says about this Hash…